synergy-design-system/synergy-design-system/CONTRIBUTING.md

 - Familiarize yourself with the [Principles of the Synergy Design System](https://synergy-design-system.github.io/?path=/docs/introduction--docs), which serves as a reference for design guidelines, components, and patterns used in this project.
 Adhering to these principles will help maintain consistency and a cohesive user experience.

-- Have a look at the [storybook demos](https://synergy-design-system.github.io/?path=/docs/components-syn-button--docs) to get a better understanding of the design system and its components.
+- Have a look at the [Storybook demos](https://synergy-design-system.github.io/?path=/docs/components-syn-button--docs) to get a better understanding of the design system and its components.

 - Synergy components are embedded in a monorepo structure with packages (e. g. `components`) managed by `pnpm` (instead of `npm`).
 Linting and formatting rules are centralized at root level.
 Packages have to be run individually (e.g. `cd packages/docs && pnpm start` to start the development server).